btadine/blockchain-developer-bootcamp-final-project/README.md

 ### The Solution

-A decentralized city-based feed of anonymous suggestions categorized by type.
+A decentralized city-based feed of suggestions categorized by type.

 ### The Workflow